svroonland/zio-kinesis/README.md

 }
 ```

+### Aggregation
+Each shard has an ingestion limit of 1 MB/s and 1000 records/s.
+When your records are small, you may not reach the 1MB/s but you will be limited by the 1000 records/s.

+`Producer` can aggregate multiple user records into one Kinesis record to optimize usage of the shard capacity. `Consumer` and `DynamicConsumer` can automatically deaggregate these records transparently to the user.
+Checkpointing within an aggregate is supported as well.

+Aggregation is off by default but can be enabled by setting `ProducerSettings.aggregate` to `true`.

 ### Metrics
 `Producer` periodically collects metrics like success rate and throughput and makes them available as `ProducerMetrics` values.
 Statistical values are collected in a `HdrHistogram`.
 Metrics are collected every 30 seconds by default, but the interval can be customized.